TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/application-server.md

 ## Storage Integration Options

-{{< distributions "Enterprise" "AWS Launcher" "Dedicated Cloud" >}} The Storage Integration requires a database for storing upstream messages.
+{{< distributions "Enterprise" "AWS Launcher" >}} The Storage Integration requires a database for storing upstream messages.

 - `as.packages.storage.provider`: Database backend to use.
 Currently, only `postgres` is supported.